 There are currently no plans for funds to be invested for a period greater than 364 days.
-These limits are set with regard to the councils liquidity requirements and to reduce the need for early sale of an investment and are based on the availability of funds after each year end.
+These limits are set with regard to the council's liquidity requirements and to reduce the need for early sale of an investment and are based on the availability of funds after each year end.
 For its cash flow generated balances, the council will seek to utilise its instant access and notice accounts, money market funds, short dated deposits (overnight to 100 days) and 6 month deposits in order to benefit from compounding of interest.
-This council will use an investment benchmark to assess the investment performance of its investment portfolio of 7 day LIBID (London Interbank Bid Rate).